BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/K8sConcepts.md

     - We need the service object to manage this and use it as a proxy for communicating and finding pods in a cluster
     - A service object groups pods together and gives them a shared IP address that won't change
     - The Service can expose this unchanging IP address inside the cluster or expose it to the outside world outside the cluster (**Services are required for reaching pods from the outside, i.e. the net)**
+    - the type can be `ClusterIP` which will expose the deployment/pod inside the cluster (but not the outside world)
+    - `LoadBalancer` type utilizes a load balancer(infrastructure must support one) which generates a unique address for the service and distribute traffic across all pods.
+This exposes the pod to the outside world.

 ## All of these things are Objects